mixmash11/django_crash_course/Notes/Notes.md

 https://events.eventzilla.net/e/django-best-practices-the-two-scoops-way-2138797976

 There are two emotions in coding, joy because you can do anything and despair because you can't do anything.

+Imagine you're testing as a user
+Imagine a bug, test for failure and working

+Imagine only people with J can insert records, test that it fails on insert